KaplanAlex/rl-sonic/README.md

 ![Training End GIF](https://i.imgur.com/iN9KqpS.gif)

 After playing 1000 games, the agent is able to win the level with ease.
 The agent in this gif is supported by a Dueling Double DQN.
-The full runthrough can be found on YouTube at: https://www.youtube.com/watch?v=BO5VcUd2RGQ
+The full run-through can be found on YouTube at: https://www.youtube.com/watch?v=BO5VcUd2RGQ

 ## Project Summary
 I designed a Deep Q Network (DQN) in Python with Keras backed by Tensorflow, then